 - Clark Williams-Derry, Programs Director

 Nicole Bernard, senior development associate, manages Sightline’s annual giving program.
-She completed her degree in American Studies at the University of New Mexico and has lived in the same Seattle neighborhood since 2004, after falling in love with the mountains during a whirlwind summer vacation.
+She completed her degree in American Studies at the University of New Mexico and moved to Seattle after falling in love with the mountains during a whirlwind summer vacation.
 One of the things she appreciates most about Sightline is getting to know a smart, thoughtful, and inspiring community of people dedicated to this beautiful place.
 Nicole would be happy to talk to you more about supporting Sightline, another precious Northwest resource.
 Give her a call, or email her at nicole [at] sightline [dot] org.

 Eric de Place, policy director, is a researcher, writer, speaker, and policy analyst.
-For more than a decade, he has spearheaded Sightline’s work on climate and energy policy, emerging as a leading Northwest expert on strategies and policies to cut carbon emissions.
-He has also researched demographics, stormwater runoff, transportation, land use, and economic security.
-He is one of the Northwest’s leading experts on strategies and policies to cut carbon emissions, producing widely influential analyses of the region’s proposed coal export terminals, cap-and-trade programs, and carbon taxes.
+He spearheads Sightline’s work on climate and energy policy.
+He is known as a leading Northwest expert on strategies to cut carbon pollution, producing widely influential analyses of cap-and-trade programs and carbon taxes.
+He writes extensively about coal and oil exports, and he is considered an authority on a range of issues connected to fossil fuel transport including carbon emissions, railway congestion, coal dust, water pollution, and economics.
+He also contributes research on demographics, stormwater runoff, transportation, land use, and economic security.
 Eric is a widely sought-after speaker, presenter, and media spokesperson.
 Before coming to Sightline, he worked with the Northwest Area Foundation, developing strategies to alleviate poverty in rural communities.
 He has a master’s degree in philosophy from the University of Notre Dame.
 Find his latest blog posts here, and email him at eric [at] sightline [dot] org.

 Anna Fahey, senior communications strategist, digests piles of public opinion research, transcripts from speeches, and academic studies—from cognitive linguistics and neuroscience to political science, sociology, and psychology—synthesizing and distilling best practices in messaging for regional leaders.
 Anna’s talking points memos (Flashcards), messaging workshops, and blog posts tackle tricky topics, like climate change and the role of government.
 And she regularly teams up with a brain trust of regional partners and allies to work through the messaging challenges of the moment.
 Anna has a BA from Smith College and an MA in political communication from the University of Washington.
 Anna’s family goes back 4 generations in the Seattle area.
 She grew up in Anacortes, WA, beachcombing in the San Juans, listening to lots of Springsteen, and working on her parents’ commercial fishing boats.
 Find her latest blog posts here, email her at anna [at] sightline [dot] org, and follow her on Twitter @afahey.